12 June 2020

 A big step forward for your child’s money management skills is knowing where their money is going.
 Instilling the importance of checking receipts and statements is one example of demonstrating the importance of keeping track of your outgoings.
 Simply by using an app, or notebook to record their outgoings and money coming in will encourage a more controlled approach to spending for the future.

 Opening a Junior ISA is a great start to engage your children in what money is, and the benefits of saving.
 Using a Junior ISA and having open conversations with them about what it means to save for the future will help their understanding.
 Remember, it’s all about saving little and often, encouraging them to put a bit more in their savings pot instead of spending is one way to think about the long term.
 The government also announced in March that £9,000 can now be saved tax-free into a Junior ISA in the tax year 2020/21, so what better time to start saving than now.

-Rachel Hardy, Chief Executive of Foresters Friendly Society comments: “As a mother of two, I know how important it is to talk to your children about money and teach them important lessons on budgeting and saving – but I also know that this is easier said than done.
+Rachel Webb, Chief Executive of Foresters Friendly Society comments: “As a mother of two, I know how important it is to talk to your children about money and teach them important lessons on budgeting and saving – but I also know that this is easier said than done.
 Between juggling work commitments and at home education, there can be few hours left in the day to tackle money lessons as well.
 However, we’ve found turning these lessons into a game makes for a fun experience and helps them remember what you’re teaching.
 Knowing children form their money habits from seven years old, it’s key their money lessons are instilled early on to put them in good stead for later life.